liamedeiros/ehtplot/doc/COLORMAP.md

 - Perceptually uniform colormaps

-Given that human eyes are less senstive to color in low light:
+Given that human eyes are less sensitive to color in low light:

 - If color provides important information in a figure, the colormap may start at gray instead of black.